The small business specialists

 The lender will assess the applicant's strengths, weaknesses and past business performance as relevant to the project.
 The lender will have to be confident that the applicant has the skills and ability to ensure the success of the project.

 Describe the business or project in some detail.
 Make sure that the lender understands precisely the nature of the business and the reasons for the loan.
 Information from IBISWorld reports can be useful in providing a broad overview of the industry.
 The overview should include forward projections, comments about barriers to entry, and current industry conditions and opportunities.
 (IBISWorld is a database of industry and enterprise information.
-It is available in read only format in the Small Business Development Corporation (SBDC) Business Information Centre and at most Small Business Centres).
+It is available in read only format in the Small Business Development Corporation (SBDC) Business Information Centre and through most Business Local providers).

 This probably is the most difficult section to complete.
 Provide quality data, because unsubstantiated estimates do not inspire confidence in a lender.